jordansirwin/TCAA/adventures/hurell_haunting/hurell_haunting.markdown

 In addition to reading through the adventure, the following preparations should be made ahead of time:

 * Choose a name for the town being haunted.
 * Determine an Adventure Hook to get the players started.
+Some ideas are provided for you below.